 My professional career started while I was attending college back in Barcelona.
 From 2004 through 2015, I held jobs at several companies as a salaried worker.
 These positions were related to the world of communication.
 I got the chance to use foreign languages, which would sometimes lead to translation, editing and interpreting works.

 Because of my knowledge of German and English, Deutsche Bank hired me temporarily as a customer service representative in the summer of 2004.
 My mission was to communicate with customers and assist them with financial transactions.
 I got to contribute to the translation of a Spanish and Catalan glossary of banking terms into English and German for internal use.

-Most of this text used to be available on the work section of this website, which I reorganized recently to reflect prominently the present moment.
+Most of this text used to be available in the work section of this website, which I reorganized recently to reflect the present moment prominently.
 Still, I’m grateful to the past experiences: I wouldn’t be here without them.
 In addition, I didn’t want to delete this information from my website, even though it also lives on my LinkedIn.

 In 2011, I got my first taste of self-employment by creating and managing the brand BPM Traducciones.
-Due to my commitments to my salaried jobs, I wasn’t able to devote myself completely to it.
-Nonetheless, it provided me with great knowledge and practice.
+Due to my commitments to my salaried jobs, I wasn’t able to devote myself entirely to it.
+Nonetheless, it provided me with vast knowledge and practice.